marcosortiz/aws-apigw-multi-region/README.md

 # Serverless patterns - Multi-Region REST API Failover

+Companies often have multiple teams managing different services behind a shared public API.
+In disaster recovery scenarios, each team needs the ability to fail over their services independently.

-This pattern creates a multi-region active-passive external API that proxies independent multi-region active-passive service APIs.
-You can choose the primary and secondary region for each one of the services (external api, service 1 and service 2) independelty.
-You can also independently failover each one of the services.
+This pattern demonstrates a multi-region active-passive external API that proxies to independent multi-region active-passive service APIs.
+The primary and secondary regions can be configured independently for the external API and each internal service.
+This allows you to fail over the external API and each internal service independently as needed for disaster recovery.

 ![alt text](images/diagram.jpg)